gitbucket/gitbucket/README.md

 ### 1.8 - COMMING SOON!
 - Add user and group deletion
 - Improve pull request performance
+- Pull request synchronization (when source repository is updated after pull request, it's applied to the pull request)
 - LDAP StartTLS support
 - Hard wrap for Markdown
 - Add new some options to specify the data directory